 The College of Engineering Dean's Office safety bulletin boards are used for posting WISHA posters, safety notices, safety newsletters, safety committee minutes, training schedules, safety posters, accident statistics and other safety education material.
 Safety bulletin boards are located in the lunch room where all employees can see them (WAC 296-24-055).
 The following three Washington Industrial Health and Safety (WISHA) posters and one University poster are required on each safety bulletin board (Your Rights as a Worker, Job Health and Safety Protection, Notice to Employees, UW Hazard Communication).

-All University departments will develop an Emergency Operations Plan (EOP) which contains procedures for emergency evacuation and for responding to fires, bomb threats, chemical spills, earthquakes, etc. The College of Engineering Dean's Office EOP contains building floor plans of life (fire) safety equipment and exit pathways; evacuation procedures; identifies evacuation assembly point(s); describes methods of accounting for staff, students, and visitors; and identifies areas of refuge for occupants with a mobility impairment.
-All department staff are trained in the department’s EOP.
+All University departments will develop an Emergency Evacuation Operations Plan (EEOP), which contains procedures for emergency evacuation and for responding to fires, bomb threats, chemical spills, earthquakes, etc. The EEOP for Loew Hall contains building floor plans of life (fire) safety equipment and exit pathways; evacuation procedures; identifies evacuation assembly points; describes methods of accounting for staff, students, and visitors; and identifies areas of refuge for occupants with a mobility impairment.
+All department staff are trained in the building's EEOP.
 If an employee moves to a new location, the above-mentioned information must be reviewed for the new work site.

 Employees will make sure that all doors, exit pathways, and stairs are kept clear of obstructions that could impede safe exiting.
 Fire separation doors, particularly stairway doors, shall not be blocked or wedged open.